Container Security

 SUSE Container Security Platform

-Open-source container security providing Layer 7 firewall, deep packet inspection, and zero-trust runtime protection.
+Open-source container security with Layer 7 firewall, DPI, and zero-trust runtime protection.

 SUSE Container Security Platform Overview